- Afterpay and ZipPay have cornered the market for popular ‘buy now pay later’ options.

 Afterpay and ZipPay have similar eligibility criteria to use the service.

-- You must be 18 and have a valid email address and a debit or credit card to link to your account (or just a bank account will do, for ZipPay).
+- You must be 18 and have a valid email address and a debit card or credit card to link to your account (or just a bank account will do, for ZipPay).

 - ZipPay also gives you the option of using a valid Facebook or Paypal account instead of an email address.